 Are you an elected representative and / or a member of the Oireachtas that would like to contact Caranua?

-I work in supporting someone who may be able to benefit from Caranua.
-Can I speak to you on their behalf?
+I am working in support of someone who may be able to benefit from Caranua can I speak to you on their behalf?

 The confidentiality of survivors who apply to us is very important.
 For this reason we never share or discuss information about any individual, without their written permission.
 However, we understand that some people may want another person to deal with us on their behalf.
 In this instance someone can become the ‘Nominated Person’ for an applicant.
 When you are someone’s ‘Nominated Person’, Caranua will deal with you instead of with the applicant, in relation to all aspects of their application.